-a) Thesis Committee: The Ph.D. thesis committee consists of three to five UC Senate faculty, one of whom must be the student's faculty Research Advisor.
+- a) Candidacy Committee: The Ph.D.
+Candidacy Committee consists of three to five UC Senate faculty, one of whom must be the student's faculty Research Advisor.
 Nominations of members who are not UC Senate faculty, e.g., professional researchers or faculty members from other universities, will be considered on an exception-only basis.
-The Chair of the thesis committee shall always be a member of the Applied Mathematics Graduate Group.
+The Chair of the Candidacy Committee shall always be a member of the Applied Mathematics Graduate Group.
 A majority of committee members must be members of the Applied Mathematics Graduate Group.
 Members of the committee are nominated by the Ph.D. student in consultation with the student's Research Advisor, the faculty in the Graduate Group, and the Graduate Group Chair.
+These nominations are submitted to the Graduate Division for formal appointment in accordance with Graduate Council policy. - b) Doctoral Committee: The Ph.D.
+Doctoral Committee consists of three to five UC Senate faculty, one of whom must be the student's faculty Research Advisor.
+Nominations of members who are not UC Senate faculty, e.g., professional researchers or faculty members from other universities, will be considered on an exception-only basis.
+The Chair of the Doctoral Committee shall always be a member of the Applied Mathematics Graduate Group.
+A majority of committee members must be members of the Applied Mathematics Graduate Group.
+Members of the committee are nominated by the Ph.D. student in consultation with the student's Research Advisor, the faculty in the Graduate Group, and the Graduate Group Chair.
 These nominations are submitted to the Graduate Division for formal appointment in accordance with Graduate Council policy.

-The Thesis Committee is charged with determining the fitness of the student to proceed with the doctoral dissertation through a formal Qualifying Examination.
-For Qualifying Examination requirements, see item 8) below.
-The Thesis Committee shall also supervise the preparation and completion of the dissertation and the final examination, including the dissertation defense.
+The Doctoral Committee shall supervise the preparation and completion of the dissertation and the final examination, including the dissertation defense.
 For Dissertation and Final Examination requirements, see item 9) below.

-Advancement to Candidacy: Before advancing to candidacy for a doctoral degree, a student must have passed the preliminary examinations, must have maintained a minimum GPA of 3.0 in all coursework undertaken, must have passed the Qualifying Examination, and must have completed the following core coursework: Math 221, Math 222, Math 223, Math 231, Math 232, and Math 201.
+7) Advancement to Candidacy: Before advancing to candidacy for a doctoral degree, a student must have passed the preliminary examinations, must have maintained a minimum GPA of 3.0 in all coursework undertaken, must have passed the Qualifying Examination, and must have completed the following core coursework: Math 221, Math 222, Math 223, Math 231, Math 232, and Math 201.
 Letter-graded core courses must be completed with minimum grades of "B" and a minimum grade point average (GPA) of 3.25.
 Additionally, the student must either have completed or be currently enrolled in Math 233 and Math 224.
 Normally, students advance by the end of the sixth semester.
 The student must file the appropriate paperwork (Advance to Candidacy for the Degree of Doctor Philosophy Form and Conflict of Interest Form) with the Graduate Division and pay the candidacy fee in order to be officially promoted to Ph.D.
 Candidacy.